University of Bridgeport: Present day

+In 2019, the university announced that the College of Naturopathic Medicine would be discontinued.

 On July 25, 2019, the University of Bridgeport and Marlboro College announced plans to enter into a merger that would create an expanded university with deeper connections between professional programs and the liberal arts.
 It was announced in September 2019 that the merger was no longer in the works.
 On April 2, 2020, Laura Skandera Trombley resigned as president to assume the presidency of Southwestern University in Texas.
 Provost Stephen Healey was appointed interim president, and Tarek Sobh, vice president for research & economic development and dean of the College of Business, Education, and Engineering, was appointed interim provost.

 In January 2021, it was announced that the non-profit Goodwin University would be taking over the University of Bridgeport, and operating it as a subsidiary, although UB would retain its own name and brand.
+Goodwin University's provost and dean of faculty, Danielle Wilken, was named as UB’s 12th president.

-In March 2021, Paier College (formerly Paier College of Art) announced plans to move its campus to Bridgeport, into facilities formerly used by the University of Bridgeport, before the start of the fall 2021 session.
+Two months later, Paier College (formerly Paier College of Art) announced plans to move its campus to Bridgeport, into facilities formerly used by the University of Bridgeport, before the start of the fall 2021 session.